Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 |---|---|---|---|

-If short-term rates spike again, Treasury faces "rollover risk"—cost of issuing new debt to pay old debt rises sharply.
-(Source: CBO Budget Outlook)
+If short-term rates spike again (say from re-anchored inflation expectations), Treasury faces "rollover risk"—cost of issuing new debt to pay old debt rises sharply, and higher Bills share means more concentrated risk.

 Medium-term Risks (6-18 months)